ArchiveBox/ArchiveBox/README.md

 ```
 Users have reported running it with 50k+ bookmarks with success (though it will take more RAM while running).

+If you already imported a huge list of bookmarks and want to import only new
+bookmarks, you can use the `ONLY_NEW` environment variable.
+This is useful if
+you want to import a bookmark dump periodically and want to skip broken links
+which are already in the index.

 ## Configuration

 You can tweak parameters via environment variables, or by editing `config.py` directly: